 After Mikah got back to the ship, she'd found that Zimzod had squared away his things in their stateroom and she did the same with her gear, making sure she was ready for the lift in two days.
 Zimzod was in the lounge relaxing with much of the crew and she joined them.
 Jocelynn, on the other hand, went to the galley and immediately started to read the instructions and set up the sweets fountain.
 To her disappointment, Jocelynn saw the fountain couldn't be set up permanently, so she'd have to break it down, clean it and store it between uses.
 Still, she set up the fountain for the party they planned the next night.
 When Fesic asked, he was told they'd launch in two days at noon, and called the IMoJ man to tell him before adding the launch time to the low berth advertisement.
 The buyer of the tester showed up and picked it up.
 Following that, Fesic spent Cr 100 ordering two bottles of scotch to be delivered.
 The rest of the evening went quietly as the crew relaxed or trained.
 Thursday, 304-1113: Drinks And A Prank

-As was his pattern, Rol had woken to an early alarm to get through his morning routine and cook breakfast, eat and clean up.
-What was unusual about this day was that he got to do that in relative silence and privacy.
-No one had woken early enough to join him while he was cooking, eating or cleaning up!
-Finding that oddly relaxing, Rol finished cleaning up while leaving the cooked breakfast to cool on the table for the others as they woke.
-Done with those, he went into his stateroom to pick up on his communications training.
-Slowly the rest of the crew woke and went about their work.
+Again, Rol woke early and got through his morning routine before cooking breakfast, eating and cleaning up in quiet.
+He enjoyed the relative silence and privacy of the morning like he had the dae before.
+No one woke early enough to join him while he worked, ate and cleaned.
+Relaxing, Rol finished up and left the cooked breakfast to cool on the table for the others when they woke.
+After that, he went into his stateroom to pick up on his communications training again.
+Slowly the others woke and went about their work.
 They prepared for lift, trained or relaxed as the day developed.